Slavery and human trafficking statement

 Policies in relation to Slavery and Human Trafficking

-The Company has in place a whistleblowing policy which encourages employees to report any malpractice or illegal acts, including suspicion of modern slavery, or omissions or matters of similar concern by other employees or former employees, contractors, suppliers, partners or advisers using a prescribed reporting procedure.
+We have in place a whistleblowing policy which encourages employees to report any malpractice or illegal acts. these include suspicion of modern slavery, or omissions or matters of similar concern by other employees.
+Others could be former employees, contractors, suppliers, partners or advisers using a prescribed reporting procedure.

 Due Diligence Processes